KESZ: Early years

-Three applicants filed in 1976 for one of the last Class C FM allotments in Phoenix: American International Development, owned by Julia Zozaya; Herbert Owens, owner of Turf Paradise; and KXIV (1400 AM).
-In June 1979, the Federal Communications Commission issued an initial decision awarding the frequency to Zozaya.
+Three applicants filed in 1976 for one of the last Class C FM allotments in Phoenix, Arizona: American International Development, owned by Julia Zozaya; Herbert Owens, owner of Turf Paradise; and KXIV (1400 AM).
+In June 1979, the Federal Communications Commission (FCC) issued an initial decision awarding the frequency to Zozaya.
 However, KXIV challenged the initial decision, alleging that the signatures on Zozaya's applications did not match; the commission's review board agreed, overturning the initial decision and finding in favor of KXIV.
 Zozaya, who was legally blind, appealed the review board's finding, claiming that her disability resulted in the mismatched signatures, and on May 7, 1981, the FCC issued a final ruling awarding the 99.9 frequency to Zozaya.

 The station signed on the air July 4, 1982, as Spanish-language station KNNN, Phoenix's first Spanish-language station on FM and at the time the only one operating in Arizona.
 It operated from a converted home at 4548 W. Osborn Road on Phoenix's west side.
 Technical difficulties that developed on the first day of operation prompted KNNN to go silent again until July 12.

 In late 1983, Zozaya sold the station for nearly $4 million to TransCom Communications, owned by Robert G. Herpe and former KDKB owner Eric Hauenstein.
 By January 1984, it was apparent that a format change was likely coming as the new owners engaged former KDKB morning man Bill Andres.
 KNNN ceased broadcasting on February 28 to make way for TransCom's adult contemporary outlet, KLZI, which began broadcasting in March.
 The new outlet, doing battle with KKLT (98.7 FM), made a dent in its competitor's ratings in the first survey.
 Meanwhile, the Phoenix market would not get another Spanish-language station on FM until the creation of KVVA-FM in 1987.

 KLZI—along with KSUN, which TransCom was in the process of buying—was sold in 1986 to Duffy Broadcasting of Dallas in a $15 million transaction.
 It was announced the same day as the sale of KOOL-AM-FM for the same price, with both tying as records for the Phoenix market.